NGANUCYE-SINGIZWA-Valentin/tue_27201_NGANUCYE_UBUTABERA_BWIHUSE_DB/README.md

 # ⚖️ UBUTABERA BWIHUSE (Fast Justice) – Phase I

 ### 📌 Overview
 In Rwanda’s legal system, criminal cases are often resolved relatively quickly.
 However, civil cases especially divorce proceedings suffer from long delays, sometimes taking over a year (average 454 days) to reach a resolution.
 This growing backlog is not just a legal issue; it’s a serious social problem.
-The consequences of delayed civil justice are real and widespread causing: Increased domestic violence and family instability, Rising levels of mental health issues, Reduced public trust in the legal system and Even a rise in related crimes.
+The consequences of delayed civil justice are real and widespread causing:
+- 🏚️Increased domestic violence and family instability.
+- 😞Rising levels of mental health issues.
+- ⚖️Reduced public trust in the legal justice system.
+- 🚨 Rising crime rates linked to unresolved disputes

 In 2016, Rwanda recorded only 21 divorce cases.
 By 2024, that number had exploded to 2,833 cases.
 These numbers tell a deeper story- one of real people caught in the cracks of a slow system.